 Mobile technology and social media are changing the way people donate and interact with charities.
 Donations through websites, social media and apps now account for £26 in every £100 donated in the UK, with an annual figure of £2.4 billion now being donated online* If you would like to read more about my work with the trust you can check it out here.

-So, what does the future hold?
+So, what does the future hold for charities and trusts?
 Social media can only play a bigger part in supporting your charity’s efforts in more ways than you might thin: